-Recommendations
+Recommendations made previously

-5.43 A working draft of the Draft Local Plan (November 2020) was subject to HRA by LUC in October 2020 and a number of recommendations for the plan were identified.
+5.45 A working draft of the Draft Local Plan (November 2020) was subject to HRA by LUC in October 2020 and a number of recommendations for the plan were identified.
 These recommendations are set out in Table 5.2, along with a record of the changes BDC made to the Local Plan in response to these.
-Note that the first column of Table 5.2 refers to the policy names and numbers in the current version of the Local Plan, some of which were different when these recommendations were originally made in response to the November 2020 Draft Local Plan.
-Therefore, the original version of this table in the November 2020 HRA report refers to different policy numbers.
+Note that the first column of Table 5.2 refers to the policy names and numbers in the submitted Local Plan as proposed to be modified, some of which were different when these recommendations were originally made in response to the November 2020 Draft Local Plan.
+Therefore, the original version of this table in the November 2020 HRA report refers to different policy numbers and names.

-5.44 In preparing this HRA report for the Publication Version Second Addendum, LUC recommended to BDC that the Addendum included a commitment from BDC to continue to work with Newark and Sherwood District Council, as well as the RSPB, the National Trust and Natural England to understand and monitor recreational impacts at Birklands and Bilhaugh SAC and Sherwood Forest ppSPA, to ensure that they are appropriately protected and conserved.
-This is now included in paragraph 8.6.12 of the Publication Version Second Addendum.
+5.46 In preparing the May 2022 HRA report for the Publication Version Second Addendum, LUC recommended to BDC that the Addendum included a commitment from BDC to continue to work with Newark and Sherwood District Council, as well as the RSPB, the National Trust and Natural England to understand and monitor recreational impacts at Birklands and Bilhaugh SAC and Sherwood Forest ppSPA, to ensure that they are appropriately protected and conserved.
+This has been included in the submitted Local plan as proposed to be modified.